 - Game Mod: Has a long-lived modding community that is still going strong and producing various additions to the vanilla versions of the game.

 - Even Sierra themselves made some mods for the game after it was released; the Tactical Game of the Year edition comes with optional "Commander" and "Tier One" packs which add almost ever enemy-only weapon to the player's arsenal, alongside entirely-new goodies, there's also some download only official mods not included by default that add new character models, like female playable SWAT and Tangos.

-- Genre Shift: As already mentioned, this was the first game in the SWAT series to be a full-fledged FPS.
-It proved even more succesful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.
+- Genre Shift: As already mentioned, this was the first game in the S.W.A.T. series to be a full-fledged FPS.
+It proved even more successful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.